Beuth-Erdelt/Benchmark-Experiment-Host-Manager/paper.md

 * Virtualization with Docker containers
 * Orchestration with Kubernetes
-* Monitoring with cAdvisor / Prometheus, since it is a common practise in cluster management
+* Monitoring with cAdvisor / Prometheus

 This is implemented as [@10.1007/978-3-030-84924-5_6;@10.1007/978-3-030-94437-7_6;@10.1007/978-3-031-68031-1_9]